single-spa/import-map-overrides/README.md

 ### `window.importMapOverrides.addOverride(moduleName, url)`

 Accepts a string `moduleName` and a string `url` as arguments.
 This will set up an override **which takes effect the next time you reload the page**.
-Returns undefined.
+Returns the new override import map.

 ```js
 window.importMapOverrides.addOverride('react', 'https://unpkg.com/react')